uditgarg32/pgss2020_CSLab_Lecture2/README.md

-# pgss2020_CSLab_Lecture2

-# PGSS CS Lab Lecture 2 Repo
+# PGSS 2020 CS Lab Lecture 2 Repo

-This repo containss my notes and code from the CS lab thus far.
+This repo contains my notes and code from the CS lab thus far.